avl/arcshift/README.md

 Cargo mutants is a tool which can be used to ensure that a test bench has enough coverage.

-It works by modifying the code under test, and ensuring that the test bench fails.
+It works by modifying the code under test, and ensuring that any such modification causes at least one test in the test bench to fail.

 Having code pass 'cargo mutants' is a lot of work.
-First of all, test coverage must be near 100% But this is not enough - the test bench must also fail under the modifications done by cargo mutants.
+First of all, test coverage must be near 100% But this is not enough - the tests must also fail under the modifications done by cargo mutants.

 Cargo mutants is quite hard to work with, but it does definitely bring something unique to the table.
 For smaller code bases with very high ideals for correctness (like arcshift), it provides a lot of value.
-However, I'm not convinced having a policy of 'always pass cargo mutants check' is suitable for all code bases.

 ### Cargo mutants, challenge #1
 One challenge I had with cargo mutants was with the following code: